jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.26 SobelFilter
+#### 7.9.28 SobelFilter

-Performs a Sobel edge-detection filter on an image.
+Performs a Sobel edge-detection filter on an image..

 *Parameters*: